salrashid123/azcompat/README.md

 ```

+>> The federated token `az` uses in the samples above (`FEDERATED_TOKEN`) will expire in an hour.
+While the azure cli uses its own derived token using federated token, that too has an expiration date/time.
+This means that the `az` client will stop working in an hour or so since it has no idea how to ask for a new federated login token.
+The better way here is to request a new federated token and use that as shown below outside of a cli.
+The go library contained in this repo will also refresh using a new federated token for you so that step is take care of; its just an issue while using the az cli)

 You can also use the raw curl to access the resource (eg compute; storage i came to find out is much more complicated)
 ```bash